September 12, 2025

 Step-by-Step Guide to Building Your Emergency Fund

-1. Calculate your monthly essentials (exclude luxuries, include fixed costs).
+1. Calculate your monthly essentials (exclude luxuries, include all fixed costs including EMIs).

 FAQs